thatguymendel/OctoPrint-SpoolTracker/README.md

 # THIS PLUGIN WAS MADE COMPLETLY BY AI USE AT YOUR OWN RISK #

-A plugin for OctoPrint that helps track and manage 3D printer filament spools.
+A plugin for OctoPrint that helps track how much filament is left on the currently loaded spool.
 Perfect for farm usage, it automatically tracks filament usage and remaining amount.

 ## Features

 - Track filament amount remaining on spools
+- Simple and easy to use sidebar gui
 - Display filament type and color
 - Save and load spool profiles
 - Automatic updates based on G-code analysis